 The Most Promising COVID-19 Vaccines

-The Moderna mRNA-1273 vaccine was 94.5% effective at preventing COVID-19 in the phase III clinical trial with 30,000 volunteers.
+The Moderna mRNA-1273 vaccine was shown to 94.5% effective at preventing COVID-19 in the phase III clinical trial with 30,000 volunteers.
 Of the 95 cases of COVID-19, 90 occurred in the placebo group and 5 occurred in the mRNA-1273 group.
-Eleven cases were severe, and all occurred in the placebo group.
-The Moderna vaccine blocks viral infection as well, and the vaccine is 90% effective in real-world conditions.
-The U.S. government is paying for 200 million doses of the Moderna vaccine, which is authorized for people age 18 and older.
+The 11 severe cases occurred in the placebo group.
+The Moderna vaccine is 90% effective in real-world conditions.
+The Moderna vaccine received an EUA in December 2020 for people age 18 and older; full FDA approval is anticipated in fall of 2021.

 Janssen—part of Johnson & Johnson (J&J)—uses the S protein gene in an inactivated cold virus to make their vaccine candidate Ad26.COV2.S.
 It’s the same technology in their Ebola vaccine currently in use in the Democratic Republic of Congo.
 Unlike the other vaccines, the Janssen vaccine requires only one dose and can be stored in a standard refrigerator.

 Janssen started phase I/II trials in June 2020 and began a large phase III trial with 40,000 participants in September 2020.
-Phase III clinical trials in humans showed the vaccine is safe and, overall, 66% effective in preventing moderate to severe COVID-19 after the single-dose vaccination.
-The vaccine is 85% effective in preventing severe COVID-19 and complications requiring hospitalization.
+Phase III clinical trials in humans showed the vaccine was safe and, overall, 66% effective in preventing moderate to severe COVID-19 after the single-dose vaccination.
+The vaccine was 85% effective in preventing severe COVID-19 and complications requiring hospitalization in people infected with the original virus.
+However, this vaccine is also less effective against the Delta variant.

 The AZD1222 vaccine (Vaxzevria) also uses the coronavirus S protein gene in an inactivated common cold virus to stimulate the immune system.
 Based on its U.S. phase III clinical trial, the vaccine is 76% effective.

 The U.K. authorized the vaccine for emergency use based on prior phase III trials in the U.K. and other countries.
 Dozens of other countries are also administering the AstraZeneca vaccine, but the U.S. has not authorized it for emergency use.
 Similar to the Janssen/J&J COVID-19 vaccine, there is a link between life-threatening blood clots occurring within two weeks of AZD1222 vaccination, as reported by the European Medicines Agency (equivalent to the U.S. FDA).
-This adverse event is very rare—222 cases reported out of 34 million people vaccinated across Europe and the U.K.—but some cases have been fatal.
+This adverse event is very rare, but some cases have been fatal.

-Importantly, Sanofi-GSK are testing two different vaccine formulations: One vaccine targets the older, more common circulating SARS-CoV-2 strain; the other targets the variant (B.1.351) that originated in South Africa.
+Importantly, Sanofi-GSK is testing two different vaccine formulations: One vaccine targets the older, more common circulating SARS-CoV-2 strain; the other targets a variant (B.1.351, or Beta) that originated in South Africa.

-Similar to the other vaccines (except for Pfizer-BioNTech), Novavax has an agreement with the U.S. government to provide 100 million doses upon its EUA, which may come in September 2021.
+Novavax has an agreement with the U.S. government to provide 100 million doses upon its EUA.
 A trial involving younger people is ongoing.

 Here are some of the other candidates in the works in the United States and around the world: